texfaq/texfaq.github.io/FAQ-endingroup.md

 ```
 and it tells us that something we started in the document never got
 finished before we ended the document itself.
 The things involved
-(''groups'') are what TeX uses for restricting the scope of things:
+("groups") are what TeX uses for restricting the scope of things:
-you see them, for example, in the ''traditional'' font selection
+you see them, for example, in the "traditional" font selection
 commands: `{\it stuff}`&nbsp;&mdash; if the closing brace is left off such a
 construct, the effect of `\it` will last to the end of the document,
 and you'll get the diagnostic.